 This tool will help you generate an image file (JPG) that can be downloaded and used in your video as a text box for names/titles (i.e. a lower third).

-One of these graphics should be used as the intro and closing frames for all N.C.
-Cooperative Extension videos.
+These clips should be used as the intro and closing frames for all NC State Extension videos.
+Alternatively, the transparent intro logo files provided may be superimposed over video as the video begins.

 The service we use in the state office is Rev.com, which is a reliable service that charges $1.25/minute to transcribe videos.